t-makaro/animatplot/docs/source/api.rst

 Animatplot.animations
 ---------------------

-The animations subpackge is an opinionated subpackage that contains a number of convience functions for specific use cases.
+The animations subpackage is an opinionated subpackage that contains a number of convenience functions for specific use cases.
 These functions wrap around different combinations of blocks.

 In general, these functions will take some data to be animated, some parameters to tell